-Call for Papers & Peer Reviewers 2017/18 – Contingent Horizons Volume 4 Issue 1
+Call for Papers & Peer Reviewers 2018/19 – Contingent Horizons Volume 5 Issue 1

-Issue Theme: Public Anthropology
+Issue Theme: Object Implosion

 Contingent Horizons is York University’s peer-reviewed student journal of anthropology.
 We aim to showcase scholarly and creative works of academic excellence by undergraduate and graduate students.
-We invite prospective contributors to submit their original, unpublished works for publication in our fourth volume.
-Selected submissions will be published online with complimentary print copies provided to the authors.
+We invite prospective contributors to submit their original, unpublished works for publication in our fifth volume.
+Selected submissions will be published online and in print, with complimentary print copies provided to the authors.
 Students of anthropology and related disciplines are encouraged to submit their work.

-We are also looking for students to write brief book reviews of current anthropological or ethnographic works published recently, between 2017-2018.
+We are also looking for students to write brief book reviews of relevant anthropological or ethnographic works published recently, between 2017-2018.

 2) Peer Reviewers:

 We are recruiting both undergraduate and graduate students who are willing to act as peer reviewers between October 2018-April 2019.
 Each peer reviewer will be asked to provide substantive and constructive feedback about the content of one manuscript.

 If you are interested in being a peer reviewer, please email firstname.lastname@example.org.
 Please include your institutional affiliation, degree program, year of study, and areas of scholarly interest.